 - Bring your laptop / Tablet if you have one ... if not we will ask students to share their laptops.

-Ray Chapter 14, Ethics, and four readings.
-This is a few more pages than most weeks, but each of these is a very interesting and easy read.
+Ray Chapter 14, Ethics, and two readings.
+This is a few more pages than most weeks, but these raise compelling question about research.

-Clinical research in developing countries discusses HIV research in Malawi.
-When or how can investigators in a developing country use procedures that would be considered unethical in the developed world?
+Clinical research in developing countries discusses controversy HIV research in Malawi.
+Women in the control group of a parenatal (mother to child) HIV transmission study were given no treatment, even though effective treatments are available.
+Can investigators in a developing country use procedures that would be considered unethical in the developed world?

 Discussion Group Assignment(Click for a Word copy of Week 4 assignment).

-We will discuss your four readings in discussion group this week.
-To facilitate that discussion, answer the following questions using not more than one typed page.
+We will discuss the readings in discussion group this week, as well as ethics generally.
+To get ready, answer the following questions using not more than one typed page.